Scalable, flawless Apple operating system updates.

 A flexible tool for your unique environment.

-Jamf Pro provides several ways for you to confidently deploy macOS High Sierra, iOS 11 and tvOS 11 updates en masse.
+Jamf Pro provides several ways for you to confidently deploy operating systems currently available from Apple en masse, including macOS High Sierra, iOS 11 and tvOS 11.
 For macOS High Sierra, choose to either re-image or keep existing data intact by running the standard upgrade.
 If you don’t want users jumping the gun and upgrading when you’re not ready, you can simply block macOS High Sierra until your testing is complete.

 iOS 11 updates can be triggered via a mobile device management (MDM) command to properly managed devices running iOS 10 or higher.
 And, for the forward-thinking IT admin, help users help themselves by placing the upgrade in an on-demand Self Service app where they can update their device on their own.
 For Apple TV upgrades, organizations can leverage Apple Configurator or the Apple TV remote to run the upgrade.